-Maria Damanaki was born on the Greek island of Crete (31 May, 1952).
+Maria Damanaki was born on the Greek island of Crete on 31 May 1952.
 Maria graduated with honors from the National Technical University of Athens with a Master of Science in chemical engineering.
 She has also a one-year Degree from Lancaster University on Gender issues.
 Maria Damanaki has authored four books on European issues, human rights, education and women’s rights.

-• She was running marine programs in 27 countries, across all continents, leading a global team of 50 and a global network of more than 600 people focused on transforming how the world manages its oceans; including sustainable fisheries and aquaculture management and transparency for the seafood supply chain; large-scale protection and restoration of coral reefs, mangroves and other ecosystems; climate change and blue carbon.
+- She ran marine programs in 27 countries, across all continents, leading a global team of 50 and a global network of more than 600 people focused on transforming how the world manages its oceans; including sustainable fisheries and aquaculture management and transparency for the seafood supply chain; large-scale protection and restoration of coral reefs, mangroves and other ecosystems; climate change and blue carbon.

 - The marine TNC program of Blue Bonds and Debt for Conservation Swaps won the 2019 Ted-x prize for ideas that can change the world.
 (Accompanied by 27 mil$ financing).

 Maria Damanaki co-chairs the UN Sustainability Committee for Blue Growth and she co-chairs the advisory network of the High-Level Panel for Oceans created by the Norwegian Prime Minister and 13 PMs around the world.
 She is a member of the Friends of Ocean Commission of the World Economic Forum.
 She sits on the Board of Directors in Oxford Martin School Ocean Program, University of Oxford, the Boards of Monaco Ocean Foundation and Oceanographic Institute, the board of European Marine Regions Forum and the Board of Marine Stewardship Council (MSC).